-Developer: Ryan Conway Current Version: 1.2.1 Price: Free Development Status: Release iCal Sync: No QuickSilver Plug-in: No Web-app Sync: No Print Lists: No iPhone Presence: None iPad Presence: None OS Requirements: Mac OS X 10.5
+Developer: Ryan Conway

+Current Version: 1.2.1

+Price: Free

+Development Status: Release

+iCal Sync: No

+QuickSilver Plug-in: No

+Web-app Sync: No

+Print Lists: No

+iPhone Presence: None

+iPad Presence: None

+OS Requirements: Mac OS X 10.5

 Distinguishing Features: Ultra-simple task list: remaining tasks in a simple list; completed tasks in a drawer (which can be hidden).
+Tasks are just single-line descriptions

+pleted tasks in a drawer (which can be hidden).
 Tasks are just single-line descriptions with a check box.
 Could be right for the super-simplified life.
+News: None and tasks.
+Allows global shortcuts for viewing and creation of new tasks and events.
+News: Bug fixes and minor feature improvements.